 With its pure white sand stretching for more than a kilometer, Cottesloe Beach is a popular spot for swimming, snorkelling and surfing.
 It’s just a 30min drive from the centre of Perth, making it the perfect day trip to escape the bustling heat of the city.

-best beaches in Australia
+Cottesloe Beach, best beaches in Australia

 You can’t really beat Western Australia beaches!
 Cottesloe Beach, Perth.
-Photo by fvanrenterghem via Flickr CC

 Suttons Beach, Brisbane

 When you first think of Brisbane, you’ll likely see skyscrapers and urban life, but there is more to Brisbane than first meets the eye.
-Suttons Beach, located just 35km from the centre of the city, was named one of the best beaches in Brisbane in 2015 and it’s popularity continues.
+Suttons Beach, located just 35km from the centre of the city, was named one of the best beaches in Brisbane in 2015 and its popularity continues.

 It’s one of the best beaches in Australia if you are visiting with kids in tow.
 There are a few, small waves which make it perfect and safe for swimming.
 They also have great picnic areas with barbeques for enjoying the day with family and friends.